ptrebert/piedpiper/docs/source/setup.rst

 #################
 In order to run jobs on a compute cluster via a DRMAA-compatible batch-queuing system (in the following, all examples assume SGE_ to be that system), several environment variables have to set.
 In the case of SGE_, that is:

-* SGE_ROOT (environment specific, default is "/gridware/sge")
+* export SGE_ROOT= (environment specific, default is "/gridware/sge")
-* SGE_CELL (environment specific, default is "default")
+* export SGE_CELL= (environment specific, default is "default")

+Additionally, the path to the DRMAA shared library has to be exported as follows:
-* DRMAA_LIBRARY_PATH (commonly "/usr/lib/libdrmaa.so")
+* export DRMAA_LIBRARY_PATH= (commonly "/usr/lib/libdrmaa.so")

-Contact the administrator of the compute cluster to find out the correct values for these variables.
+Contact the system administrator to find out the correct values for these variables.
 Export these variables in the shell environment where you execute Pied Piper.
-The following is an example stating the specific values for the development environment of Pied Piper:
+The following is an example stating the specific values for the (DEEP specific) development environment of Pied Piper:

 .. code-block:: bash